Blower Motor Installation Cost Range

 DIY or Hire a Pro?

 Replacing a blower motor and wheel is moderately difficult.
 If you have good skills and learn from video tutorials the proper procedure, you might want to consider it.
 The job starts with shutting off power to the furnace and closing the gas valve, two important safety steps.
-You’ll also need to know about checking for, and discharging electricity from the unit to assure you don’t get surprised by any residual energy stored.
+You’ll also need to know about checking for, and discharging electricity from the unit to assure you don’t get surprised by any residual energy stored in the motor capacitor.